elenamik/elenamik/README.md

 I'm Lena, a software engineer working on interactive UIs, blockchain protocols, and design systems.

 - 🌱 Currently building at Timewave Labs
-- ⚡ Fun fact: My favorite thing about building products is making things easy and intuitive for users
+- ⚡ My favorite thing about building products is making things easy and intuitive for users